zhoush210/unitree_IL_lerobot/lerobot/examples/7_get_started_with_real_robot.md

 Importantly, many utilities are still missing.
 For instance, if you have cameras, you will need to save the images on disk to not go out of RAM, and to do so in threads to not slow down communication with your robot.
 Also, you will need to store your data in a format optimized for training and web sharing like [`LeRobotDataset`](../lerobot/common/datasets/lerobot_dataset.py).
 More on this in the next section.

 ### a.
-Use `koch.yaml` and the `record` function
+Use the `record` function

 You can use the `record` function from [`lerobot/scripts/control_robot.py`](../lerobot/scripts/control_robot.py) to achieve efficient data recording.
 It encompasses many recording utilities:
-1. Frames from cameras are saved on disk in threads, and encoded into videos at the end of recording.
+1. Frames from cameras are saved on disk in threads, and encoded into videos at the end of each episode recording.
 2. Video streams from cameras are displayed in window so that you can verify them.
-3. Data is stored with [`LeRobotDataset`](../lerobot/common/datasets/lerobot_dataset.py) format which is pushed to your Hugging Face page (unless `--push-to-hub 0` is provided).
+3. Data is stored with [`LeRobotDataset`](../lerobot/common/datasets/lerobot_dataset.py) format which is pushed to your Hugging Face page (unless `--control.push_to_hub=false` is provided).
-4. Checkpoints are done during recording, so if any issue occurs, you can resume recording by re-running the same command again.
-You can also use `--force-override 1` to start recording from scratch.
+4. Checkpoints are done during recording, so if any issue occurs, you can resume recording by re-running the same command again with `--control.resume=true`.
+You will need to manually delete the dataset directory if you want to start recording from scratch.
 5. Set the flow of data recording using command line arguments:
-   - `--warmup-time-s` defines the number of seconds before starting data collection.
+   - `--control.warmup_time_s=10` defines the number of seconds before starting data collection.
 It allows the robot devices to warmup and synchronize (10 seconds by default).
-   - `--episode-time-s` defines the number of seconds for data recording for each episode (60 seconds by default).
+   - `--control.episode_time_s=60` defines the number of seconds for data recording for each episode (60 seconds by default).
-   - `--reset-time-s` defines the number of seconds for resetting the environment after each episode (60 seconds by default).
+   - `--control.reset_time_s=60` defines the number of seconds for resetting the environment after each episode (60 seconds by default).
-   - `--num-episodes` defines the number of episodes to record (50 by default).
+   - `--control.num_episodes=50` defines the number of episodes to record (50 by default).
 6. Control the flow during data recording using keyboard keys:
    - Press right arrow `->` at any time during episode recording to early stop and go to resetting.
 Same during resetting, to early stop and to go to the next episode recording.
    - Press left arrow `<-` at any time during episode recording or resetting to early stop, cancel the current episode, and re-record it.
    - Press escape `ESC` at any time during episode recording to end the session early and go straight to video encoding and dataset uploading.
-7. Similarly to `teleoperate`, you can also use `--robot-path` and `--robot-overrides` to specify your robots.
+7. Similarly to `teleoperate`, you can also use the command line to override anything.

 Before trying `record`, if you want to push your dataset to the hub, make sure you've logged in using a write-access token, which can be generated from the [Hugging Face settings](https://huggingface.co/settings/tokens):
 ```bash